diberry/azure-docs/articles/machine-learning/service/how-to-create-portal-experimentsbuild.md

 ![Create experiment form](media/how-to-create-portal-experiments/create-exp-name-compute.png)

-1. Enter your experiment name.
+1. Enter your experiment name, such as `Iris Experiment`.

 1. Select the compute resource named `aml-compute`, for the data profiling and training job.
 A list of your existing computes is available in the dropdown.
 To create a new compute, follow the instructions in step 3.

-1. Select a data file, `irisdata.csv`, upload the file from your local computer desktop to the container.
+1. Select a data file, `irisdata.csv`, upload the file from your local computer's desktop to the container.

     ![Select data file for experiment](media/how-to-create-portal-experiments/select-file.png)